-INTERNSHIP-BUSINESS MANAGEMENT...requires students to complete 72 to 216 hours (1 to 3 credits) of performing work in a business/industrial service setting related to their Business Management program objectives.
+INTERNSHIP-BUSINESS MANAGEMENT...requires students to complete 216 hours of performing work in a business/industrial service setting related to their Business Management program objectives.
 Students are responsible for seeking and obtaining the internship position.
 Course requirements include maintaining a log of work activities, identifying and receiving approval from the job supervisor and instructor, and completing a work-related project.
 Students may meet periodically at LTC.
-PREREQUISITE: 10105128 Personal Branding or 10105126 Career Assessment & CONDITION: Verification of eligibility by Business Mgmt coordinator(student needs 45 credits of Business Mgmt program)
+PREREQUISITE: 10105128 Personal Branding or 10105126 Career Assessment & CONDITION: Student must have earned 45 credits or more in the Business Management program

 INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent